KaisTahar/cordDqChecker-MIM/README.md

 # cordDqChecker
-`CordDqChecker` provides a set of Tools for local and distributed data quality assessments and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).
+`CordDqChecker` provides a set of tools for local and distributed data quality assessments and reporting in [`CORD-MI`](https://www.medizininformatik-initiative.de/de/CORD).

 Acknowledgement: This work was done within the “Collaboration on Rare Diseases” of the Medical Informatics Initiative (CORD-MI) funded by the German Federal Ministry of Education and Research (BMBF), under grant number: 01ZZ1911R, FKZ-01ZZ1911R.
 ## Data Quality Metrics